 Drugs that target DNA repair pathways in patients with BRCA mutations have proved effective in attacking cancer, but these patients tend to develop resistance to the drug.
 The cancer returns because the BRCA proteins develop secondary mutations, which continue to promote cancer growth.

 The new paper establishes the crucial role played by co-factor DSS1, which mimics DNA that aids in the repair damage of cells.
-Without DSS1, BRCA2 variant cannot fulfill its normal duty of DNA repair crucial to survival of cancer.
+Without DSS1, BRCA2 variant cannot fulfill its normal duty of DNA repair crucial to the survival of cancer.
 Drugs that interfere with DSS1 function could be developed and used in conjunction with existing drugs like Astra Zeneca’s Lynparza to overcome this resistance, Sung said.

 The work was done in collaboration with Walter Chazin at Vanderbilt University, Claudia Wiese at Colorado State University, and Yale colleague Ryan Jensen and was funded by research grants from the National Institutes of Health